austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

 # Building Capote: Meteor & Mocha TDD (Part 4)

-Last week we created the add the ability to create posts and delete them.
-Now we're going to build our word count feature.
+Last week we set up the functionality for users to create posts and delete them.
+In this part, we're going to build our word count feature.

 You can grab the code from the last chapter [here](https://github.com/austinsamsel/capote/tree/part-3).
 If you want to review the last post, you can [visit it here](http://hightopsnyc.com/blog/building-capote-part-3.html).